mdn/content/files/en-us/web/css/anchor/index.md

     - `center`
       - : The center of the axis of the inset property on which the `anchor()` function is set.
     - {{cssxref("percentage")}}
-      - : Specifies the distance, as a percentage, from the start of the axis of the inset property on which the `anchor()` function is set.
+      - : Specifies the distance, as a percentage, from the start of the element's content along the axis of the inset property on which the `anchor()` function is set.

     The CSS anchor positioning module introduces two additional `<anchor-side>` values, `inside` and `outside`, that have not yet been implemented.